zhanghongce/rIC3/README.md

 To view the submission for HWMCC'24, please checkout the `HWMCC24` branch or download the binary release at https://github.com/gipsyh/rIC3-HWMCC24.

 ## Build and Run
+Currently, some dependency libraries are linked through pre-compiled static files in the repository, and they have a dependency on the glibc version.
+Ubuntu 20.04 or later works fine.

 - Install the Rust compiler https://www.rust-lang.org/
+- Switch to nightly ````rustup default nightly````
 - ````git clone --recurse-submodules https://github.com/gipsyh/rIC3````
 - ````cargo r --release -- <aig model>````